About Ljubljana City Break

 Duration: 3 nights (or 4 nights)

 The medieval castle overlooking the Old Town has an ideal elevated position for scenic views of the city and surroundings.
-The Tower is open for visitors and hosts a small Virtual tour of the city but even reaching the Castle with either funicular, by car or on foot will guarantee beautiful views.
+The Tower is open for visitors and hosts a small virtual tour of the city but even reaching the Castle by either funicular, car or on foot will guarantee beautiful views.
 Cruises on the Ljubljanica river are also increasingly popular.
 A five minute walk away from the Old Town, the largest park in Ljubljana, the Tivoli starts.
 The way into the park leads from Prešern square all the way to Cekin Castle, a classical building in the middle of the park that hosts the National Museum of Contemporary History.

 A choice of hotels, all ideally placed in the centre of the city, we will include private round trip airport transfers, most of your exploring will be in foot unless you choose to take a trip out to Lake Bled or Postojna caves (more below).
 Other hotels available on request.

-The capital city of Slovenia lies in a basin between the Karst and the alpine region at 298 meters above sea level.
+The capital city of Slovenia lies in a basin between the Karst and the alpine region at 298 metres above sea level.
 We like to say it is sufficiently large to contain everything that a capital should have, and small enough to preserve the individuality of its inhabitants.
 It is a city with a soul, featured by the Baroque Old Town which is nestled at the foot of Castle Hill, the Art Nouveau mansions as well as some of the masterpieces of the world renowned architect Jože Plečnik.
 Ljubljana nowadays presents the political, cultural, scientific and university centre of Slovenia.
 Adding an open-air market, Ljubljanica River that meanders through the city and a mighty castle rising above the narrow streets – all that and much more you can admire in Ljubljana.

 Half Board and extra night supplements on request.